EzekielGitura/Mastercard-Virtual-Internship-on-Forage/README.md

 ## Overview

-This repository showcases the work completed during a *Virtual Work Experience: Cybersecurity Job Simulation* with *Mastercard* and *Forage* in *May 2024.
-The focus was on **Phishing Defense*, where I designed and executed phishing email simulations, analyzed results, and provided recommendations to improve organizational security awareness.
+This repository showcases the work completed during a *Virtual Work Experience: Cybersecurity Job Simulation* with *Mastercard* and *Forage* in *May 2024*.
+The focus was on *Phishing Defense*, where I designed and executed phishing email simulations, analyzed results, and provided recommendations to improve organizational security awareness.

 ---